VoxeLibre/VoxeLibre/mods/ITEMS/mcl_signs/README.txt

 Font source: 04.jp.org, some modifications and additions were made (added support for Latin-1 Supplement) Original font license text states: “YOU MAY USE THEM AS YOU LIKE” (in about.gif file distributed with the font)

-License of textures: See README.md in top directory of MineClone 2.
+License of textures: See README.md in top directory of MineClone 2, with the exception of the following: default_sign.png, default_sign_dark.png, default_sign_greyscale.png, mcl_signs_sign_dark.png, mcl_signs_sign_greyscale.png are licensed as follows:
+Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) (https://creativecommons.org/licenses/by-sa/4.0/).
+Credit Michieal (Faerraven).
+The extra sign textures are provided for you to use, modify, etc., with the goal being to make the game better.
+(All of these textures were changed / created by me, to make them usable / better.)

 License of models: GPLv3 (https://www.gnu.org/licenses/gpl-3.0.html)